Beatrice di Tenda: Act 1

 Beatrice enters one of her secret places.
 She is relaxed: "Here I can breathe freely among these shady trees" she says, as her ladies appear, also happy to be in the sun.
-They try to comfort her and express their affection, but she describes her unhappiness by explaining that, once a flower has withered, when cut at its roots it cannot come back to life.
-Then, she expresses her real feelings of frustration against Filippo: (Aria: Ma la sola, oimė! son io, / che penar per lui si veda? / "Am I the only one to whom he has brought grief"? she asks) and feels her shame, to the sorrow of her ladies.
+They try to comfort her and express their affection, but she describes her unhappiness and frustration against Filippo: (Aria: Ma la sola, oimė! son io, / che penar per lui si veda? / "Am I the only one to whom he has brought grief"? she asks) and feels her shame, to the sorrow of her ladies.
 In a finale, first Beatrice, then the ladies express their frustrations: (Cabaletta: Ah! la pena in lor piombò / "Ah, they have been punished for the love that ruined me").

 Filippo sees them in the distance and, believing she is avoiding him, confronts her.
 He questions her, regarding her as unfaithful: "I can see your guilty thoughts", he says.
 In a duet, he admits that his jealousy is due to the power she has, but confronts her with proof of her support for her subjects' protests by producing some secret papers stolen from her apartment.
 She responds that she will listen to the peoples' complaints and confronts him: Se amar non puoi, rispettami / "If you cannot love me, respect me!
 At least leave my honour intact!"